Overseas student type

 - apply relevant theological and hermeneutical skills through the execution of a substantial research-based project, capstone experience, or piece of scholarship.

-Graduates who have completed a Research Essay to a specified standard may be eligible for admission to higher degrees by research.
+Graduates who have completed a Minor Thesis to a specified standard may be eligible for admission to higher degrees by research.

 Successful completion of an undergraduate degree.